kubedb/docs/docs/guides/redis/backup/stash/standalone/index.md

 ### Insert Sample Data

 Now, we are going to exec into the database pod and create some sample data.
-Kubedb has created a secret with access credentials.
+KubeDB has created a secret with access credentials.
 Let's find out the credentials from the Secret,

 ```yaml
 ❯ kubectl get secret -n demo sample-redis-auth -o yaml